Gender Equality at the Kiel Institute

 - Affirmative action measures for women

 The Institute’s gender equality representative is involved, from the beginning, in all hiring decisions and all measures that affect the Institute’s personnel.
 Weekly meetings of the Gender Equality Representative with the Vice President and the Employees’ Council gives opportunity to discuss gender equality matters.
 The Gender Equality Representative also participates in the monthly meetings between the president and the Employees’ Council, and attends, as a guest, the biannual meetings of the Institute’s foundation council.
 The Gender Equality Representative is given time off and provided with the resources to participate in special training courses.
 The Gender Equality Representative of the Kiel University is also involved in hiring procedures for joint positions at the Institute and the university.

-The Institute received in 2010 a certificate for its equal opportunity endeavors (Total E-Quality).
+The Institute received in 2010 and again in 2013 a certificate for its equal opportunity endeavors (Total E-Quality).

 Affirmative action measures for women taken by the Institute:

 - Hiring procedures